RenadSalem0/F1-vs-Regular-Car-Classifier/README.md

 ## ✅ Summary

 This image classifier was developed as part of a machine learning task using **Teachable Machine**.
 It accurately distinguishes between Formula 1 and regular cars.
-The model was tested both on **Teachable Machine** and in **Google Colab** using an exported Keras model.
+The model was evaluated both directly on **Teachable Machine** and externally in **Google Colab** using an exported Keras model, confirming its ability to make accurate predictions on unseen images.